What is Property Law: Course Duration, Admission 2025, Colleges, Salary & Scope

 Pragati SinghSenior Executive - Content

-To enter this field, a foundational LLB degree is essential, as Property Law is typically a specialised subject within the LLB curriculum.
+To enter this field, a foundational LLB degree is essential, as Property Law is a specialised subject within the LLB syllabus.
 For advanced studies, an LLM requires a completed LLB degree, often with minimum percentage requirements.
 Admission may involve entrance exams like CLAT or LSAT, though some universities conduct their own.

 Property Law career opportunities include litigation, real estate advisory, infrastructure project management, and roles in government or public sectors involved in land acquisition and urban planning.
 Establishing a specialized practice is also an option.